Arthur Stratton: Life and career

 In November 1942, Stratton returned to Bowdoin College to recover from his wounds.
-After his recovery, he was recruited as an agent of the Office of Strategic Services and moved to Turkey, where he taught English at Robert College in İstanbul.
+After his recovery, he was recruited as an agent of the Office of Strategic Services and moved to Turkey, where he taught English at Robert College in Istanbul.

 In 1948, he was back in Brunswick as an assistant professor of English at Bowdoin College, based at 234 Maine Street.
 The same year, he published a novel called Lord Love Us.
 This was edited for Scribners by Burroughs Mitchell, a contemporary at Bowdoin.

 Stratton then worked for the Central Intelligence Agency for some ten years.
 In the course of this work, he travelled widely, returning to Turkey often and also living in India, Indochina, and Madagascar.

 His first major book was One Man's India (1955), while Madagascar was to inspire his second travel book, The Great Red Island (1964), a history of the country presented in the form of a biography weaving back and forth between the past and the present.

 Stratton paid his second and last visit to Madagascar in 1958.
 His editor, Mitchell, later wrote of his travelling "to unlikely places like Madagascar, increasing his odd store of erudition".
 In 1964, he was living in Athens.